calccrypto/integer/README.md

 #### Notes

-- Conversions for bases [2, 16] and 256 are provided.
+- Conversions for strings of values in bases [2, 16] and 256 are provided.
   If others are required, add the conversions to `integer::integer(Iterator, const Iterator&, const uint16_t &)` and
   `std::string integer::str(const uint16_t &, const unsigned int &) const`

+- The constructor using iterators allows for creating values from any integral base larger than 1.

 - Hexadecimal output strings use lowercase characters.